rocky-linux/documentation/docs/guides/security/tailscale_vpn.md

 ## Installing Tailscale

-To install Tailscale, we first need to add its `dnf` repository (note if you are using Rocky Linux 8.x, substitute in 8):
+To install Tailscale, we first need to add its `dnf` repository (note: if you are using Rocky Linux 8.x, substitute in 8):

 ```bash
 dnf config-manager --add-repo https://pkgs.tailscale.com/stable/rhel/9/tailscale.repo